Tek-User/Tektronix-GPIB-Download/README.md

 Due to this trouble, I decided to go with SD/CF card.
 The Arduino platform offers built-in SPI and SD capability with FAT handling.
 I have this up and working after just an hour or so of effort.
 Over a week of struggling with the CH376 had the USB flash host barely functional with major limitations.

 I am now working on integrating the GPIB functions to the project which already has the functioning SD card interface.

+Due to the need for MANY signals to the GPIB bus, plus the 4 needed for SPI, it apears that the Arduino Nano has insufficient I/O.  An Arduino Mega will have ample resources for this project, and more.
+This allows consideration of a display, and more complicated interface than just one button!